Darwish-md/State-Exam-2023/Topic-04.md

 - It allows users to securely connect to a remote server or device and execute commands, transfer files, and manage systems remotely.
 - SSH utilizes encryption and authentication mechanisms to ensure the confidentiality, integrity, and authenticity of the communication by ***running on top of the TCP protocol and always listens to the TCP/IP port number 22 by default***, and it is secure since it encrypts the data using encryption ***algorithms like Advanced Encryption Standard AES or Data Encryption Standard DES.***

+In summary:
+- Designed for secure remote access and control of systems over an unsecured network.
+- Provides encrypted and secure communication between a client and a server.
+- Typically used for secure remote login, file transfers, and remote command execution.
+- Operates at the application layer of the network stack.

 ### Establishing an SSH connection
 There are three key steps: